Dragonmystic707/exalted-reincarnated/docs/Martial_Arts.md

 #### Form Weapons and Armor

-As well, Martial Arts are restricted by what sorts of **weapons** and **armor** the Stylist uses\--after all, it would be all but impossible to take the light, dancing maneuvers of Snake Style in Heavy Plate!
+As well, Martial Arts are restricted by what sorts of **weapons** and **armor** the Stylist uses--after all, it would be all but impossible to take the light, dancing maneuvers of Snake Style in Heavy Plate!

 When using multiple styles, Stylist may start to use an array of weapons.
 The **Switch Style** Secondary Action allows for this quick